HomeCycle

 Using the HomeCycle program will increase the volume of items picked up, such as soft plastics, making it easier for those without access to local available drop off points to recycle tricky items.
 The new program has a minimum requirement of two bags of items for recycling.

-However, there is no limit to the amount of materials that can be picked-up each time through HomeCycle, meaning you can recycle more items over fewer collections from your home.
+There is no limit to the amount of material that can be picked-up through HomeCycle.
+Recycle more items with fewer collections from your home!

-As more is collected at each pickup, less frequent pickups are needed:
+As more is collected, less bookings are needed.

 • More residents across the Inner West can access the service